Turn Anonymous Stakeholders into Engaged Capital Market Relationships

 - Make every top-of-funnel step trackable and friction-free.
 Whether it’s a webcast registration or email-alert subscription, ensure the form is minimal.
 Data capture should be easy and swift with a clear call-to-action (“CTA”).

 - Measure drop-offs and leaks.
 Marketing firms use funnel-analysis tools to spot the largest drop-off step.
-IR teams should similarly monitor where contacts drop out.
+Capital market engagement teams should similarly monitor where contacts drop out.
 The email news alert can be a significant source of leakage.
 Please review our article on how to ensure you are not hemorrhaging engaged contacts from your email news alert system.

 - Segment and personalize.
-IR communications should tailor engagement to investors vs. analysts vs media vs bankers.
+Capital market communications should tailor engagement to investors vs. analysts vs media vs bankers.

 - Remove blocking points at the top.
 Poor website navigation, non-intuitive webcast registration, or lack of a clear news-alert CTA can block entry into the funnel.
 These top-of-funnel blockages degrade your conversion rates, weaken your capital-markets program, and by extension harm your company’s market value.